USS Havre: Japan Surrender

-Of the 77 listed crew members in September 1945, 56 had served on the PCE-877 since commission on 14 February 1944 (72%).
+Of the 77 listed crew members in September 1945, 56 had served on PCE-877 since commission on 14 February 1944 (72%).
 After the surrender, the ship was stationed in Yokohama Bay off of Tokyo Bay through early October 1945.
 The ship had a large amounts of "Speed Letters" indicating discharges and a imminent return stateside in late September and early October 1945.

 Post-War Atlantic operations

 Following the end of World War II, the PCE(C)-877 returned to the United States by way of Pearl Harbor (December 1945-January 1946), where Commanding Officer Lieutenant Christian G. ("Dutch") Schmidt, USNR was relieved by Lieutenant Junior Grade John P. Johnson, USNR, with Lt. (jg) Clifford I.D.
 Beck appointed as Executive Officer.

 After leaving Pearl Harbor, the PCE(C)-877 shipped to San Diego (February 1946), Balboa, Panama Canal Zone (March 1946), finally arriving in Charleston, South Carolina, in late March 1946.
 Lt. (jg) Lawrence E. Stream, USNR was appointed Executive Officer on 11 March 1946 after Lt.(jg) Beck was discharged.
 On 20 April 1946, Commanding Officer Lieutenant (jg) John P. Johnson, USNR was discharged, and XO Lt. (jg) Lawrence E. Stream was discharged on 1 May 1946.
 In fact, while the PCE(C)-877 had a post-war operating allowance of 67 crew members, records show on 1 April 1946 that only 44 crew remained on board, and by 1 July 1946, only 26 crew members were aboard.
 On 20 April 1946, Lieutenant William George (W.G.)
 Mann, Jr., USNR assumed command of the PCE(C)-877.

 From 1946 to April 1954 the ship was attached to Amphibious Control Squadron 2, exercising control and coordinating amphibious forces in the assaults from the sea and supporting embarked Marine forces once they are established ashore.
 During this assignment, the PCE(C)-877 engaged in exercises in the North Atlantic, Chesapeake Bay, and the Caribbean Sea.